clipperd/clipperd/README.md

 - 👋 Hi, I’m Daniel Clipper
-- 🚌 I'm a Data Analyst Fellow at Dollaride, Inc.
+- 🚌 I'm a Marketing Analystics and Insights Analyst at Kepler Group
-- 🎓 I’m a recent graudate of Carleton College with a BA in Statistics
+- 🎓 I have a BA in Statistics from Carleton College
-- 👀 I’m interested in sports analytics and looking for opportunity to get experience in the sports world
 - 📫 How to reach me: dclipper21@gmail.com, +1 (704) 928-9036, linkedin.com/in/daniel-clipper

 <!---